AI-generated

 Provisions

-• Section 2, Rule VII of the Implementing Rules of Book V of the Labor Code — Defines temporary total disability (incapacity not exceeding 120 days) and permanent total disability (incapacity exceeding 120 days).
+• Section 2, Rule VII, Implementing Rules of Book V, Labor Code — Defines temporary total disability (≤120 days), permanent total disability (>120 days), and permanent partial disability.